opendatamesh-initiative/odm-cli-extensions-importer-jdbc/README.md

 ## Expected Behavior
 1. The extension connects to the database using JDBC details from `source`.
 2. It retrieves metadata from the specified schema and tables.
-3. It constructs a `PortDPDS` object containing extracted metadata.
+3. It constructs a `Port` object containing extracted metadata.
 4. The metadata is stored in the specified `target` port, ensuring compatibility with Open Data Mesh standards.

 ## Testing